Switch-based Hybrid Beamforming Transceiver Design for Wideband Communications with Beam Squint: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{ideband} communication systems are promising to meet the ever-increasing demand for ultra-high-speed data rates of future wireless networks \cite{jiang2021road}.
-The millimeter-wave (mmWave) band (30 GHz -- 300 GHz) and terahertz (THz) band (0.1 THz -- 10 THz) communications thereby have been considered essential for the 5G and 6G wireless communications \cite{ahmed2018survey}.
-The short wavelength of the carrier frequency allows a large number of antennas to be deployed compactly, enabling the implementation of large-scale or massive multiple-input multiple-output (MIMO) systems \cite{mumtaz2016mmwave}.
-However, a large-scale MIMO system deploying the conventional fully digital beamforming (DBF) requires an excessively large number of power-hungry radio frequency (RF) chains, which causes prohibitive power consumption and hardware costs to the system.
-Therefore, hybrid beamforming (HBF) architectures have been proposed as crucial enablers for implementing mmWave transceivers.
-In HBF architectures, the overall beamformer is divided into a high dimensional analog beamformer and a lower dimensional digital beamformer \cite{zhang2005variable}.
-The low number of digital and RF branches reduces the power consumption and implementation complexity with the cost of reduced beamforming capabilities.
-However, HBF can achieve the multiplexing gain of DBF in sparse channels of wideband large-scale MIMO systems \cite{wang2018spatial,nguyen2020hybrid}.
+Millimeter wave (mmWave) communications thereby have been considered essential for future wireless communication systems \cite{ahmed2018survey}.
+The short wavelength of mmWave signals allows compact deployment of large numbers of antenna elements, facilitating the implementation of large-scale or massive multiple-input multiple-output (MIMO) systems to compensate for severe path loss \cite{mumtaz2016mmwave}.
+However, a large-scale MIMO system deploying the conventional fully digital beamforming (DBF) architectures requires excessively large numbers of power-hungry radio frequency (RF) chains causing prohibitive power consumption and hardware costs \cite{buzzi2018energy}.
+Such limitations pose significant challenges to the system.
+Therefore, hybrid beamforming (HBF) architectures have been proposed to divide the overall beamformer into a high-dimensional analog beamformer and a lower-dimensional digital beamformer \cite{zhang2005variable}.
+Such architectures allow a low number of digital and RF branches while guaranteeing multiplexing gain, significantly reducing power consumption and implementation complexity \cite{nguyen2022hybrid}.

-Driven by the tradeoff between spectral efficiency (SE) and energy efficiency (EE), various HBF architectures have emerged based on the fact that the analog beamformer can be realized by a network of phase shifters (PSs) \cite{el2014spatially,sohrabi2016hybrid,gao2016energy,lin2019transceiver,zhao2021partially}, switches (SWs) \cite{mendez2016hybrid,nosrati2019switch,nosrati2021online}, or both \cite{payami2018hybrid,kaushik2019dynamic,nguyen2019unequally}.
-Specifically, it has been proved in \cite{sohrabi2016hybrid} that the PS-based HBF (PS-HBF) scheme can realize the optimal digital beamformer in narrowband MIMO systems as long as the number of RF chains is not less than twice the number of data streams.
-By comparing the performance of PS-HBF and SW-based HBF (SW-HBF) architectures, M{\'e}ndez-Rial et al.\ \cite{mendez2016hybrid} have shown that the latter can achieve higher EE than the former, especially in large systems, but at the price of lower SE.
-In \cite{payami2018hybrid,kaushik2019dynamic,nguyen2019unequally}, HBF architectures deploying both PSs and SWs have been investigated.
-Such architectures can attain a better tradeoff between the SE and EE than the purely SW-HBF or PS-HBF schemes.